-I was chatting earlier today with another travel blogger, and the subject of Maldives came up; I said it was one of the places on my ‘places I’m unlikely to ever visit and that’s ok’ list; then I realised it might be an interesting thing to blog about.
+More specifically about travel though, I’d been chatting with another travel blogger, and the subject of Maldives came up.
+I said it was one of the places on my ‘places I’m unlikely to ever visit and that’s ok’ list, and realised it might be an interesting thing to blog about.

-Most travel bloggers always talk about the places (countries, towns, activities etc) they like, why they like them, and why they’d recommend them.
-Coming from a background in customer satisfaction, this tends to be unusual – people are more naturally inclined to talk about negative aspects of companies, of customer service, etc – although it makes perfect sense in a travel blog environment as people want to read about places they’re interested in visiting, with a view to actually going there.
+See, most travel bloggers always talk about the places (countries, towns, activities etc) they like, why they like them, and why they’d recommend them.
+Coming from a background in customer satisfaction, this tends to be unusual – people are more naturally inclined to talk about negative aspects of companies, of customer service, etc. That said, it makes perfect sense in a travel blog environment as people want to read about places they’re interested in visiting, with a view to eventually going there and doing those things.
 And where there are positive descriptions from travellers, coupled with active marketing activity from local companies and governments, people will want to pretty much go anywhere and everywhere.

 Now, one of my travel-related hobbies is to do research into most places in the world, to learn more about the history and culture, and to ascertain if it’s a place that holds enough interest for me to want to visit.
 I’d have to say I’m quite open-minded on this – there doesn’t have to be a lot to perk my interest, and sometimes the more obscure the better.
 However, even I have my, shall we say, ‘reservations’ about a small number of places, and why I doubt they’d be on any plans in the near future.